SpiderBuh/SL-Plugins/StatTracker/README.md

 # Stat Tracker
 Basic plugin to track player stats.
-Stats are NOT stored server side, and are cleared at the enc of each round.
+Stats are NOT stored server side, and are cleared at the end of each round.
 This plugin must be used with a custom API to store and handle the stat data.

 # Config
 | Config  | Default Value | Description |